giwajossy/giwajossy/README.md

 I acknowledge every human’s uniqueness, and this helps me develop workable and practical solutions to real-world problems.

-- 🔭 I work best in an environment that supports autonomy encourages growth.
+- 🔭 I work best in an environment that supports autonomy and encourages growth.
 My philosophical approach to problem solving sets me apart.

 ---